mit-0044/Swift-UIKit-UserLoginSystem/README.md

 ## Overview

-This project is a User Login System built with [insert technology stack here, e.g., Node.js, Express, and MongoDB].
-It provides a secure way for users to register, log in, and manage their accounts.
+This project is a User Login System built with Swift UIKit.
+It provides a secure way for users to register, log in, and admin can manage other's accounts.
 The system includes features such as password hashing, session management, and user authentication.

 ## Features

-- User registration with email and password
+- User registration with name, email, contact and password
 - Secure password storage using hashing (e.g., bcrypt)
 - User login and authentication with sessions or tokens
-- Password reset functionality
 - User profile management

 ## Technologies Used